spessasus/sf2-rmidi-specification/README.md

 The DBNK chunk is an optional RIFF chunk within the RMIDI INFO List.

-It always has a length of two bytes, with these bytes forming a 16-bit unsigned little-endian offset for the soundfont banks.
+It always has a length of two bytes, with these bytes forming a **16-bit, unsigned, little-endian** offset for the soundfont banks.
 If the chunk's length is not two bytes or the number is out of range, the file should be rejected.

-Current boundaries are: **min: 0** and **max: 127**.
+Current boundaries are: **minimum: 0** and **maximum: 127**.
 The other byte is reserved for future use.
 If no DBNK is specified, an offset of **1** is assumed by default.
+If the file is not an SF2 RMIDI file (doesn't contain a sound bank or contains DLS), an offset of 0 is assumed and DBNK is to be ignored.

 For general use, a bank offset of 0 is recommended as it allows bundling the soundfont and the MIDI without modification.